EPC Requirements for Rental Properties

 - Valid for 10 years

-- Government proposing minimum C rating by 2030
+- Government announced minimum C rating by 2030 (subject to secondary legislation)

 - Must be provided to tenants before they move in